When & How to Switch Car Insurance Companies: Complete Guide for 2026

 • Lost loyalty discounts versus new customer discounts

 Most insurers calculate your refund on a pro-rata basis, meaning you receive a full refund for unused days minus any applicable fees.
-Learn more about how cancellation refunds work before you make a move.
+Be aware that switching too often can cost you loyalty discounts worth factoring into your decision.

 Understanding Cancellation Fees and Penalties